Why a Degree in Social Work?

 Connect with SSW

 We encourage prospective students to visit the School of Social Work on the beautiful campus of The University of Alabama.
-We offer information sessions for our BSW and MSW Programs to help you to learn more about our School, meet our faculty and hear firsthand from current students about their UA experience.
+We offer BSW Information Sessions and MSW Information Sessions to help you to learn more about our School, meet our faculty and hear firsthand from current students about their UA experience.

 Plan a Campus Visit